AudiologyOnline Phone: 800-753-2160

 Course: #344251 Hour

-'Knowledge of instructor' Read Reviews
+'Lots of good info' Read Reviews

 The audiology revenue cycle begins at appointment scheduling.
 We will discuss the process of effective third party reimbursement, specifically as it relates to hearing aids.
 Discussion will include: verifying coverage and benefits; selection and fitting of hearing aids being paid in whole or in part by a third-party payer; and, the billing and reimbursement process and how it is intertwined with the selection and fitting.
 Third-party administrators and their role in the managed care arena will also be addressed.